Budapest: Culture and contemporary life

 The culture of Budapest is reflected by Budapest's size and variety.
 Most Hungarian cultural movements first emerged in the city.
 Budapest is an important center for music, film, theatre, dance and visual art.
 Artists have been drawn into the city by opportunity, as the city government funds the arts with adequate financial resources.

-Budapest is the headquarters of the Hungarian LGBT community[Citation needed].

 Budapest was named "City of Design" in December 2015 and has been a member of UNESCO Creative Cities Network since then.

 Museums and galleries

 Budapest is packed with museums and galleries.
 The city glories in 223 museums and galleries, which presents several memories, next to the Hungarian ones as well those of universal and European culture and science.
 Here are the greatest examples among them: the Hungarian National Museum, the Hungarian National Gallery, the Museum of Fine Arts (where can see the pictures of Hungarian painters, like Victor Vasarely, Mihály Munkácsy and a great collection about Italian art, Dutch art, Spanish art and British art from before the 19th century and French art, British art, German art, Austrian art after the 19th century), the House of Terror, the Budapest Historical Museum, the Aquincum Museum, the Semmelweis Museum of Medical History, the Memento Park, Museum of Applied Arts and the contemporary arts exhibition Palace of Arts Budapest.
-In Budapest there are 837 monuments, which represent the most of the European artistic style.
+In Budapest there are 837 monuments, which represent most of the European artistic styles.
 The classical and unique Hungarian Art Nouveau buildings are prominent.

 Libraries

-A lot of libraries have unique collections in Budapest, such as the National Széchényi Library, which keeps historical relics from the age before the printing of books.
+Many libraries have unique collections in Budapest, such as the National Széchényi Library, which keeps historical relics from the age before the printing of books.
 The Metropolitan Szabó Ervin Library plays an important role in the general education of the capital's population.
 Other libraries: The Library of the Hungarian Academy of Sciences, Eötvös University Library, the Parliamentary Library, Library of the Hungarian Central Statistical Office and the National Library of Foreign Literature.